matthew-dean/proposal-annotations/README.md

 ## Value annotations

-This may seem odd, but we could add metadata to something like a string expression or any other value.
-This would have (usually) no meaning at runtime, but could be used by a type-checking system as, say, file definitions:
+We can add metadata to something like a string expression or any other value.
+Sometimes, like in the following example, this might have no meaning at runtime, but could be used by a type-checking system as, say, file definitions:
 ```js
 @'filetype' 'flow';
 ```